infinyon/fluvio/DEVELOPER.md

 ### Kubernetes-based Fluvio cluster

-If you don't have an existing Kubernetes cluster, you can use following scripts to prepare your Kubernetes cluster for running Fluvio:
+If you don't have an existing Kubernetes cluster, you can use following scripts to prepare your Kubernetes cluster for running Fluvio.
+This is not required if you have an existing K8 cluster such as Rancher desktop.

 For minikube:
 ```